 - The Regency Group

-If you discover an opportunity for an externship with an office or agency that is not listed above, you should discuss it with a Career Services Counselor.
+If you discover an opportunity for an externship with an office or agency that is not listed above, you should discuss it with a Center for Professional Development Externship Supervisor.
 They will speak to the supervising attorney before approving the placement for credit.
 Often there are additional placment opportunities, some of which are not available every semester.

-Both the 4th Circuit State Attorney's Office and Public Defender Office prefer students who are qualified for a CLI.
+The 4th Judicial Circuit, State Attorney's Office require students with a CLI and the 4th Judicial Circuit, Public Defender's Office prefer students who are qualified for a CLI.
 Information about such is contained under the Clinical Programs link.
 Even if a CLI is not required for a placement, the experience will be much richer if a student can be certified.

 Long Distance Placements

 While the need to take additional classes here on campus during the regular fall and spring semesters normally limits the geographical scope for a placement, the same is not true during the summer.
 Students have secured placements in various agencies across the State of Florida and across the country.
 Students who intend to practice away from Jacksonville are encouraged to seek an externship placement in the area where they intend to practice.
-These placements must be approved by the Career Services Department prior to the beginning of the summer semester.
+These placements must be approved by the Center for Professional Development prior to the beginning of the summer semester.

 For more information pick up the handout "Externships Back Home" in the Clinic Office, Room 255.